 - Slug is an optional URL-friendly version of the name

 - The Enable Archives checkbox allows you to create an archive page with all products with the attribute.

 - The Default Sort Order dropdown lets you choose whether the attribute terms you configure will be ordered by Name, Name (numeric), Term ID, or an order you decide yourself.

 For this demonstration, we’ve already set up a Color Attribute, which means we’ll be able to get straight into setting up our color variations.

 The next step is to click on the word Color and then on Configure Terms, indicated in the above screenshot.
 You won’t need to click on Edit Color for this tutorial.

-Once you’re on the Configure Terms screen you’ll see that it’s time to individually set up your color swatches.
-In the video and screenshot below you can see that I’ve selected to use the color Blue as an example.
+Once you’re on the Configure Terms screen, it’s time to individually set up your attribute variation swatches.
+In the video and screenshot below, you can see that I’ve selected to use the color Blue as an example.

-Once you selected Color Swatch, enter your HEX value that corresponds to the correct color.
-In our case the HEX value for Blue was #040585.
+Once you’ve selected Color Swatch, enter your HEX value that corresponds to the correct color.
+In our case, the HEX value for Blue was #040585.